Mya-papaya/MART341-WebDesign/WebDesignHomework/Assignment3/README.md

 **One of the highlights** has been working with GitHub and Markdown, as version control is an essential skill for web development.

-*However, I’m looking forward to learning even more*, especially when it comes to optimizing my projects and improving efficiency.
+*However, I’m looking forward to learning even more*, especially when optimizing my projects and improving efficiency.

 ### Topics I’m Excited About
 - Advanced CSS techniques